-Remember when your mothers and aunts used to store skin care products, lipsticks and nail paints in the refrigerator?
-The younger us wouldn’t have been able to understand the reason behind, but it’s a different time now.
+Remember when your mothers and aunts used to store skincare products, lipsticks, and nail paints in the refrigerator?
+The younger us wouldn’t have been able to understand the reason behind it, but it’s a different time now.

-Freezing of skin care products has been on the rise for the past few years, mostly for the purpose of longevity.
-Frozen skin care or makeup products are a good idea if done the right way – the chemical reactions and bacteria in the products multiply at a slower rate when stored at lower temperatures.
-This not only makes them last longer, but also feels good to apply on your skin.
+Freezing of skincare products has been on the rise for the past few years, mostly for the purpose of longevity.
+Frozen skincare or makeup products are a good idea if done the right way – the chemical reactions and bacteria in the products multiply at a slower rate when stored at lower temperatures.
+This not only makes them last longer but also feels good to apply to your skin.

-The good news is, you no longer need to go an extra mile to store your beauty items in the freezer, for the market is laden with a slew of frozen skin care products.
-From cleansers to eye creams, moisturisers to makeup sprays, there’s no dearth of “chillers” to keep your skin at its prime.
+The good news is, that you no longer need to go an extra mile to store your beauty items in the freezer, for the market is laden with a slew of frozen skincare products.
+From cleansers to eye creams, moisturizers to makeup sprays, there’s no dearth of “chillers” to keep your skin at its prime.

 So, How Exactly Are Frozen Skin Care Products Different?

 “Cold constricts, heat expands”, say beauty and skincare experts who vouch for frozen skincare products.
 If your creams and lotions are frozen, this enhances their potency and effectiveness.
 The result?
 Your eye cream works better in reducing puffiness, lasts longer, and well, the application just feels miles better on the skin, doesn’t it?

 Take a trip to a beauty store and scout for cooling waters, toners, and primers.
 Along with your frozen creams and lotions, these liquids are infused with technology to help bring down the surface temperature of your skin.
 This precious jolt of chill awakens your senses, tightens the pores, and refreshes your makeup too!
 During high temperatures, a chilly bout on your skin is all you need to feel instantly refreshed and radiant.

 What Products Can You Store In The Freezer At Home?